ednampe/php-checkers-web/README.md

-# PHP Checkers Web
+## PHP Checkers Web

-A modern, interactive web-based Checkers game implemented in PHP.
-This project demonstrates object-oriented PHP programming, session management, and dynamic HTML generation.
+This project demonstrates a fully functional Checkers game implemented using only PHP, HTML, and CSS, without relying on JavaScript.
+It serves as a proof of concept, showcasing how server-side processing and creative usage of forms can create an interactive gaming experience.

 ## Technical Overview